 Expanding Your Horizons (EYH) at Saint Mary-of-the-Woods College is a one-day, national network of conferences, designed to motivate young womens' interest in science, mathematics, engineering and technology.
-The conference will be held on Saturday, November 2, 2013.
+The conference will be held on Saturday, November 1, 2014.

 Additionally, prominent professional women who work in the STEM fields will lead the hands-on workshops.

 Thanks to the following for sponsoring the event:

 Who: All young women in middle school, grades 6-8.

 When: Saturday, November 1, 2014 (Conference runs from 9 a.m. to 3 p.m.)

 - Talk with women in science and math careers,

 - Attend science and math workshops,

 - Meet other girls interested in science and mathematics!

 - Registration is a three-step process, as seen in the instructions to the right.
 Please complete the steps in order.